Send the link below via email or IMCopy

 Here is a quick video that might help you with remembering the bones!

-The volunteers will have a label with a bone name stuck on their head!
+with a bone name stuck on their head!
 They will ask your team questions to discover which bone they are.

 You can only answer with yes or no!